rogaha/devops/README.md

     sudo gitlab-runner register
     ```
     Notes:
-    * When asked for gitlab-ci tags, enter `master,dev,dev-*`
+    * When asked for gitlab-ci tags, enter `master,prod,prod-*`
-        * This will limit commits to the master or dev branches from triggering the pipeline to run.
+        * This will limit commits to the master or prod branches from triggering the pipeline to run.
 This includes a
-        wildcard for any branch named with the prefix `dev-`.
+        wildcard for any branch named with the prefix `prod-`.
     * When asked the executor type, enter `docker+machine`
     * When asked for the default Docker image, enter `geeksaccelerator/docker-library:golang1.12-docker`